 Where to find out more

 These indicators were developed by the Environmental Health Indicators (EHI) team at Massey University.

-For more information about the 2013 Social Vulnerability Indicators for flooding, see the EHI webpage: Social vulnerability indicators project
+For more information about the 2013 Social Vulnerability Indicators, see the EHI webpage: Social vulnerability indicators project

 For further questions and information about these indicators, contact Kylie Mason (firstname.lastname@example.org) or the EHI team (email@example.com).